MacBook Air: Steve Jobs’ Last Great Laptop Could Be The Headline Of Apple’s Next Big Event

 Apple’s event on September 12 revolved around two devices — the Apple Watch and the iPhone.
-Noticeably absent in the event were references to Apple’s iPad Pro tablets, as well as any mention of its MacBook laptops.
+Noticeably absent during the event were references to Apple’s iPad Pro tablets, as well as any mention of its MacBook laptops.
 Considering Apple’s history, however, it would not be very surprising to see the company hold another high-profile event before 2018 is over.

 With this in mind, the company needs a device that can headline the event.
 Just like the Apple Watch Series 4 and the iPhone XR, Apple’s upcoming event needs a device that is more than just an iterative upgrade.
 It needs a device that would appeal to a wider consumer base.
 That being said, speculations are currently high that Apple might very well roll out a new MacBook Air this year, and it would be the perfect headliner for another big unveiling event.